 - The FortiClient deployment package was created in FortiClient EMS 1.2.0 or later. - The FortiClient deployment package was created with the latest FortiClient version available for selection in FortiClient EMS at the time the deployment package was created. - The FortiClient deployment package was created with the Keep software updated to the latest patch release option enabled.

-See Adding FortiClient deployment packages on page 146.
+See Adding a FortiClient deployment package on page 159.

 With this configuration, when an upgrade is available, FortiClient downloads it directly from FortiClient EMS.
 Offline FortiClients remain without the upgrade until they contact FortiClient EMS.